asthapipania/Healthy.io/heal.io_website/public/mkdocs/docs/Usage.md

 ## Accessing the Website

-Users start by accessing the RapiDoc website through their web browser on any internet-enabled device.
+Users start by accessing the Health.io website through their web browser on any internet-enabled device.

 ## Exploring Healthcare Services

-Upon landing on the homepage, users can explore the various healthcare services offered by RapiDoc.
+Upon landing on the homepage, users can explore the various healthcare services offered by Health.io.
 This includes services such as:
 - Locating nearby clinics, labs, and pharmacies
 - Booking appointments with doctors across different specialties
 - Accessing blood bank statuses